Skip to main content

 Fixed Spaces

-If your game has a fixed set of spaces, you could define them upfront somewhere and assign them to constants:
+In some games, you only have a fixed set of spaces, for example, a game with an inside and an outside area.
+In this case, you could define them upfront somewhere and assign them to constants:

 // This game has two spaces